Israeli–Palestinian conflict: First Intifada (1987–1993)

+Second Intifada (2000–2005)

 Following several years of unsuccessful negotiations, the conflict re-erupted as the Second Intifada in September 2000.
-The violence, escalating into an open conflict between the Palestinian National Security Forces and the Israel Defense Forces, lasted until 2004/2005 and led to approximately 130 fatalities.
+The violence, escalating into an open conflict between the Palestinian National Security Forces and the Israel Defense Forces, lasted until 2004/2005 and led to thousands of fatalities.
 In 2005, Israeli Prime Minister Sharon ordered the removal of Israeli settlers and soldiers from Gaza.
 Israel and its Supreme Court formally declared an end to occupation, saying it "had no effective control over what occurred" in Gaza.
 However, the United Nations, Human Rights Watch and many other international bodies and NGOs continue to consider Israel to be the occupying power of the Gaza Strip as Israel controls Gaza Strip's airspace, territorial waters and controls the movement of people or goods in or out of Gaza by air or sea.